 A Revenue Maximizing Monopolist

 When the firm wants to maximize revenue, it produces more units but charges a lower price.
 To find the quantity and price, draw a vertical line to the demand curve from where Marginal Revenue = 0.
 The price is found by drawing a horizontal line from the demand curve to the price axis (vertical).
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.
 The blue box represents supernormal profits and the red box, cost.

 A monopolist can be a loss-making one if the Average Cost lies above Average Revenue.
 In this case, the firm’s costs are greater than its revenue so it makes a loss.
 The red and blue combined add up to cost.
 The red box represents revenue and the blue box, loss.
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.

 What is an efficient output for society?

-At output Q* and price P*, the Monopolistic firm is producing at a lower price but a higher output than a profit or revenue maximizing firm.
-This is the efficiency in monopolies.
+At output Q* and price P*, the Monopolistic firm is producing at a lower price but a higher output than a profit or revenue-maximizing firm.
+This is the efficiency of monopolies.

 Thus, there is a misallocation of resources because of monopoly power.
 Since monopolies aren’t forced to produce at minimum average cost, so there is productive inefficiency.